 Lakeland's Kellett School academic calendar consists of fall, spring, and summer terms.
-Each of the fall, spring, and summer terms includes twelve weeks of class sessions.
+Each of the fall, spring, and summer terms includes both seven-week and twelve-week class sessions.
 Fall term begins in early September and concludes before Christmas.
 Spring term starts in early January and continues through the middle of April.
 Summer term begins at the end of May and concludes in the middle of August.